 How to Apply

 The Center for Advanced Research in Global Communication (CARGC) produces and promotes scholarly research on global communication and public life.
-As an institute for advanced study dedicated to global media studies, we revisit enduring questions and engage pressing matters in geopolitics and communication.
-Our vision of “inclusive globalization” recognizes plurality and inequality in global media, politics, and culture.
-Our translocal approach fuses multidisciplinary “area studies” knowledge with theory and methodology in the humanities and social sciences.
-This synthesis of deep expertise and interdisciplinary inquiry stimulates critical conversations about entrenched and emerging communicative structures, practices, flows, and struggles.
+Our work brings together “area studies” knowledge with theory and methodology in the humanities and social sciences to understand how local, lived experiences of people and communities are profoundly shaped by global media, cultural, and political-economic forces.
+This synthesis of deep regional expertise and interdisciplinary inquiry stimulates critical conversations about entrenched and emerging communicative structures, practices, flows, and struggles.

 We explore new ways of understanding and explaining the world, including public scholarship, algorithmic culture, the arts, multi-modal scholarship, and digital archives.
 With a core commitment to the development of early career scholars worldwide, CARGC hosts postdoctoral, doctoral, undergraduate, and faculty fellows who collaborate in research groups, author CARGC Press publications, and organize talks, lectures, symposia, conferences, and summer institutes.

 This is a residential fellowship.
-CARGC strives to be an inclusive community of scholars driven by intellectual curiosity and exchange, rooted in the life of the Annenberg School, the University of Pennsylvania, and the city of Philadelphia.
+CARGC strives to be an inclusive community of scholars driven by intellectual curiosity and exchange rooted in the life of the Annenberg School, the University of Pennsylvania, and the city of Philadelphia.
 To foster mentoring and collaboration at all levels, we expect fellows to be fully engaged in the life of the center.
-Postdocs are therefore expected to work at our beautiful sixth-floor premises—CARGC’s “World Headquarters”—on the Penn campus at least three days a week.
+Postdocs are therefore expected to work at our beautiful sixth-floor premises on the Penn campus.

 We welcome applications from early career scholars with Ph.D. awarded by an institution other than the University of Pennsylvania.
 The appointment typically starts on August 15.

 Submitting Your Application

 A complete application consists of:

-- Statement of institutional fit (not to exceed 250 words) – Explain how your project aligns with CARGC’s mission, fits with one or more CARGC research themes listed above, and contributes to the field of global media and communication studies.
+- Cover Letter – Please include a section explaining how your research aligns with CARGC’s mission, fits with one or more CARGC research themes, and contributes to the field of global media and communication studies.